gjermundgaraba/bjaanes.github.io/_posts/2015-06-21-how-i-set-up-continuous-integration-and-continuous-deployment-on-my-new-web-app-2.md

 # Continuous Deployment with dploy

 I wanted my code to be pushed to a DigitalOcean droplet.
 The reason for that is because DigitalOcean is what I use to do these sort of things.
-It&#8217;s also very cheap and easy to set up some droplets/vps for basically anything.
+It's also very cheap and easy to set up some droplets/vps for basically anything.

 I started out by creating my account and connecting to GitHub and DigitalOcean.